develprr/metamatic-framework/README.md

 Check out the source code of [Metamatic Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic framework in action, and the actual deployment of the [demo live](https://metamatic-car-app.herokuapp.com/)!

+## Blog

+Check out [the Metamatic blog](https://develprr.github.io/metamatic-blog) for articles about using the framework!

 ## Installing Metamatic

 Type: